Aquatic Plant Management

-The Section's aquatic plant management program designs, funds, coordinates, and contracts invasive nonnative aquatic plant control efforts in Florida's 1.25 million acres of public waters under Florida Statute and Rule.
+The FWC's Aquatic Plant Management Program designs, funds, coordinates, and contracts invasive nonnative aquatic plant control efforts in Florida's 1.25 million acres of public waters under Florida Statute and Rule.
 Public water bodies are sovereignty waters accessible by public boat ramps.
-Invasive non-native aquatic plants, mostly hydrilla, water hyacinth, and water lettuce, are managed in several hundred water bodies each year.
+Invasive non-native aquatic plants, mostly hydrilla, water hyacinth and water lettuce are managed in several hundred water bodies throughout Florida each year.

 This resource describes in detail why invasive aquatic plants need management to maintain a healthy ecosystem and a description of what makes Florida’s waters unique.
 It also includes information on the methods the FWC uses to control plants and the science-based decision-making used to develop waterbody management plans.